mt7180/prefect-pulumi-data-orchestration/README.md

 # Orchestrating Event-Driven Serverless Data Pipelines with Prefect + Pulumi + AWS
 ## Content
-An example project showcasing how to use the latest features of Prefect such as AWS ECS Push Work Pool, Webhook & Automation.
+This is an example project showcasing how to use the latest features of Prefect such as AWS ECS Push Work Pool, Webhook & Automation.
 The goal is to automatically detect and process incoming data from entso-e Transparency Platform and orchestrate the dataflow serverless with Python.
 A combination of Prefect, Pulumi, GitHub Actions and AWS services is used.

 <center>